gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The PMD plugin now uses 6.7.0 instead of 5.6.1 by default.
   In addition, the default ruleset was changed from the now deprecated `java-basic` to `category/java/errorprone.xml`.
   We recommend configuring a ruleset explicitly, though.

+### Library upgrades

+Several libraries that are used by Gradle have been upgraded:

+- Ant has been upgraded from 1.9.11 to 1.9.13.
+- The AWS SDK used to access S3 backed Maven/Ivy repositories has been upgraded from 1.11.267 to 1.11.407.
+- The BND library used by the OSGi plugin has been upgraded from 3.4.0 to 4.0.0.
+- The Google Cloud Storage JSON API Client Library used to access Google Cloud Storage backed Maven/Ivy repositories has been upgraded from v1-rev116-1.23.0 to v1-rev136-1.25.0.
+- Ivy has been upgraded from 2.2.0 to 2.3.0.
+- The JUnit Platform libraries used by the `Test` task have been upgraded from 1.0.3 to 1.3.1.
+- The Maven Wagon libraries used to access Maven repositories have been upgraded from 2.4 to 3.0.0.
+- SLF4J has been upgraded from 1.7.16 to 1.7.25.

 ### `CopySpec.duplicatesStrategy` is no longer nullable